 The Page Meta Title or “title tag” and Meta Description are meta tags or HTML (HyperText Markup Language) elements that provide brief information to search engines and users on what the web page is all about.
 They are the first things people see when you appear in SERP (Search Engine Results Pages).

 What is the difference between a Meta Title and Meta Description?

-When displayed on SERP, a Meta Title and Meta Description can be seen above and below the website link, respectively.
+When displayed on SERP, you can view a Meta Title and Meta Description above and below the website link, respectively.

-A Meta Title also appears on the web browser tab when a page of your website is viewed.
-It is basically the “title” of a web page and mostly restricted between 50 to 70 characters.
+A Meta Title also appears on the web browser tab when you view a page of your website.
+It is the “title” of a web page and mainly restricts 50 to 70 characters.

 A Meta Description outlines the overall content of a web page.
-It is displayed by search engines in a limited number of characters, such as 160 characters for Google’s SERP.
+Search engines display it in a limited number of characters, such as 160 characters for Google’s SERP.

 How does Meta Title and Description help with SEO?

 SEO stands for Search Engine Optimisation.
 It is a process of optimising your website to get free traffic or visits through the SERP.
-This helps boost brand awareness and increase sales leads.
-You need to rank high and appear on the first page to immediately be seen by your target audience.
+SEO helps boost brand awareness and increase sales leads.
+You need to rank high and appear on the first page to be seen by your target audience immediately.

-There are a lot of SEO strategies to improve your ranking; adding Page Meta Title and Description are one of those.
+There are many SEO strategies to improve your ranking; adding Page Meta Title and Description are one of those.

-Meta Titles are optimised by placing relevant keywords to help improve search engine rankings.
+You can optimise Meta Titles by placing relevant keywords to help improve search engine rankings.
 This tells search engines what keywords you want to rank for.

-Tip: Create concise and compelling Meta Titles and Descriptions to draw users to click on it.
+Tip: Create concise and compelling Meta Titles and Descriptions to draw users to click on them.

 Here are five best practices in optimising Meta Title and Description for SEO:

-- Keywords First — Insert the most important keywords in the first part of Meta Titles and least important keywords at the end.
+- Keywords First — Insert the most important keywords in the first part of Meta Titles and least essential keywords at the end.